Wooden Products Trading License in Dubai: Cost and Requirements

 Dubai's strategic position as a global trade corridor makes it one of the most commercially attractive locations in the world for wooden products trading, connecting suppliers across Asia, Europe, and Africa to high-demand markets throughout the Middle East.
 Whether you are an established timber importer or an entrepreneur entering the wood supply chain for the first time, the UAE offers a compelling combination of logistics infrastructure, tax efficiency, and market access.

-This guide covers everything you need to know about obtaining a Wooden Products Trading Licence (Activity Code 4752.42) at Dubai South Business Hub Free Zone, including costs, requirements, and why this jurisdiction suits timber and wood product traders.
+This guide covers everything you need to know about obtaining a Wooden Products Trading License (Activity Code 4752.42) at Dubai South Business Hub Free Zone, including costs, requirements, and why this jurisdiction suits timber and wood product traders.

 Dubai's Wooden Products Market: Why the Opportunity Is Now